llvm/clangd-www/config.md

 ### MacroFilter
 {:.v22}

-For exact preix match, use ``ExactPrefix`` (default).
-This retains previous behavior of suggesting macros which match the prefix exactly.
-A prefix is the token before the cursor when code-completion was invoked.
-To fuzzy-match macros during autocomplete, use ``FuzzyMatch`` option.
-This excludes macros that contain a leading or trailing underscore to prevent noise (from system headers).
-For an example, see [this test case](https://github.com/llvm/llvm-project/blob/0c1257cd46456513016b106d964dc5ad47c6289b/clang-tools-extra/clangd/unittests/CodeCompleteTests.cpp#L4695-L4751).
+Controls whether exact or fuzzy matching is used to decide which macro symbols to offer during code completion.

 Valid values are:

-- `ExactPrefix`: Suggest macros that match the exact prefix
+- `ExactPrefix`: Only suggest macros whose names are an exact prefix match for the token before the cursor when code completion is invoked.
+This is the default.
-- `FuzzyMatch`: Fuzzy-match macros, but exclude macros that contain a leading or trailing underscore
+- `FuzzyMatch`: Include macro suggestions whose names are a fuzzy match for the token before the cursor, similar to non-macro symbols.
+Macros whose name starts or ends with an underscore are still excluded from fuzzy match results, to avoid noise (e.g. system headers define many such macros).

 ## InlayHints
 {:.v14}